Spectroscopy requested for VV Cephei - Periodic precession of B star's rotational axis after periastron 2025

 Comparison Stars:

-Finder charts with comparison stars may be created using the AAVSO Variable Star Plotter (VSP; https://apps.aavso.org/vsp/).
+Finder charts may be created using the AAVSO Variable Star Plotter (VSP; https://apps.aavso.org/vsp/).

 Co-Authorship